Antonino Passananti

 Killer: n/a

-In a written report of the Petrosino murder the police commissioner spoke of the questioning of Carlo Costantino and Antonino Passananti.
-The report referred to the cable message, sent upon their return to Sicily, to Morello in New York: “I LoBaido work Fontana”.
-The report claimed that LoBaido was a fictitious name used by Passananti.
+In a later report Baldassare Ceola spoke of the questioning of Carlo Costantino and Antonino Passananti.
+The report referred to the cable message, sent upon their return to Sicily, to Giuseppe Morello in New York: “I LoBaido work Fontana”.
+Ceola claimed that LoBaido was a fictitious name used by Passananti.
 Costantino had been found with photographs of a New York shop under the name “PECORARO-LOBAIDO”.
 The report concluded that Carlo Costantino and Antonino Passananti were the likely perpetrators of the crime, with Vito Cascioferro the mastermind.

-Passananti managed to escape the sweeping arrests made in connection with the Petrosino murder.
-His criminal record in Sicily shows many further crimes and arrests until he killed himself on March 6, 1969.
+His criminal record in Sicily shows many further crimes and arrests until he killed himself on March 61969.